 Do you ever try something new, something people have been recommending for years, and think “Duh, what took me so long?”
 Well that’s pretty much how I feel about not only purchasing a slow cooker, but becoming somewhat of an expert at cooking beans in it.
-Not that it takes much expertise to cook beans in a slow cooker or Instant Pot pressure cooker.
+Not that it takes much expertise to know how to cook beans in a slow cooker or Instant Pot pressure cooker.
 It’s so simple it’s laughable.
-Last week I made chickpeas for the first time in the slow cooker and I couldn’t believe how delicious they were compared to canned!
+When I made chickpeas for the first time in the slow cooker and I couldn’t believe how delicious they were compared to canned!
 Now I use my slow cooker and Instant Pot to make all types of beans from scratch

-Why cook beans in a slow cooker or Crock Pot?
+Why cook beans in a slow cooker or pressure cooker?
 Here are 4 great reasons:

 3. Health: You can control the amount of sodium in your beans